lbussy/keg-cop/docs/api/index.md

 - **Valid Methods:** {file}`PUT`
 - **Data:** Ignored
 - **Response:** {file}`200 Ok`
-- **Description:** This endpoint will initiate both erasure of the saved WiFi credentials and a controller restart.
-As the restart will be without credentials, this will cause the controller to start a captive portal for configuration.
+- **Description:** This endpoint will initiate the erasure of the saved WiFi credentials and a controller restart.
+The restart will not be able to retrieve WiFi credentials; this will cause the controller to start a captive portal for configuration.
 - **Error Message:** Any method other than {file}`PUT` will result in a {file}`405 Method Not Allowed` error.

 #### Controller Reset